 We do not allow sites where the vast majority of content is sponsored content.
 Sponsored posts also may not include any content that violates our Terms of Service.

 Selling Physical and Digital Products, and Requesting Donations or Tips

 You can sell your handmade products, art, books, or digital products such as ebooks or courses on your site using your PayPal account.
 You can also solicit donations or tips from your readers using the PayPal button or link.

-For more information on setting up a PayPal button or link in your content, please refer to our step by step guide to setting up a PayPal buy/donate button on your site.
+For more information on setting up a PayPal button or link in your content, please refer to our step by step guide.